personalcancertoolkit/toolkit-docker-install/README.md

 # Overview
 This is a docker version of personal-cancertoolkit

+## Getting Started

+Please update the password for MYSQL in docker-compose for symptom-management and go into the `symptom-management>notpublic>auth>mysql_auth.php` and create the file and edit the details similar to  mysql_auth.php.example.
+Use the command to get the server up to get started.

 ## Commands
-- `docker-compose up` to get everything up and running
+- To get the server up `docker-compose up`
-- `docker-compose down` to stop the server
+- To stop the server `docker-compose down`